RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-10-manage-that-openrov-tether.markdown

 After you insert the slip ring, drill holes for the three mounting screws.
 One way to do this: Drill one hole first, insert, the screw, tighten the nut, and then measure/drill the remaining holes.
 You’re more likely to align all of the holes correctly this way.

-###Loctite
+###Loctite Threadlocker
 {% imgcap right /images/slip_ring_loctite.jpg Loctite oozing from the screws.  %}
-[Loctite](http://www.loctiteproducts.com) makes a gummy substance that keeps screws from jiggling loose.
+[Loctite](http://www.loctiteproducts.com/threadlockers.shtml) makes a threadlocker, a gummy substance that keeps screws from jiggling loose.
 They also make super glue; that's not what you want for this project.
-If you use Loctite on the slip ring screws, they will remain tight until you remove them on purpose.
+If you use Loctite's threadlocker on the slip ring screws, they will remain tight until you remove them on purpose.

 ###Connecting Inside the Reel
 Take a look inside the reel.
 You’ll see black, green, and white cables inside.
 You won’t need to do anything with the black cable.
 Splice the green line from the slip ring to the green line inside the reel, and splice the white slip ring line with the white reel line.
 Your technique may vary, but I used a combination hook splice, solder, hot glue, and heat shrink tubing.
 If you wear a belt and suspenders your pants will never fall down!